Interview: Mr. Balesh Kumar, Principal ADG, DG of GST Intelligence

 Legal Bites: Sir, with regard to the recent incident at Ryan International School – in the backdrop of this, how important in your opinion should surveillance and the security of a school be given importance to?

 Mr. Balesh Kumar: You see, the security needs to be beefed up.
-Surveillance or installation of cameras is only one means.
+Surveillance or the installation of cameras is only one means.
 We have to always keep in mind, that there are in every institution, places where privacy has to be respected.
 So, keeping that in view, I think, you need to come out with a very balanced and harmonized approach towards these kinds of incidents taking place within a school because it is very important to realize that schools are one place where small children come with a stern assurance in the minds of the parents as well as the students – that they will be secure there.

 One needs to create an environment for that.
 One of the steps towards that could have been – any personnel being employed in schools or for that matter any higher education institution, should go through a strict background verification process before employment.